Gautschi-type and implicit-explicit integrators for constrained wave equations: Introduction

-The idea of IMEX schemes is to split the equation in a linear unbounded part that is treated implicitly and a (possibly nonlinear) part which is treated explicitly, under the condition that the scheme is stable under a step-size restriction which only depends on the Lipschitz condition of the explicit part and preserves the order of convergence of the underlying schemes.
-For IMEX schemes, there is a well-developed theory which covers IMEX multistep schemes \cite{AscRW95,FraHV96,AkrCM99,HunR07} as well as IMEX Runge--Kutta methods \cite{AscRS97,Bos07}.
-More recently, an IMEX scheme was proposed which exploits the structure of the second-order system by a combination of the leapfrog method with the \CN method~\cite{HocL21}.
+The idea of IMEX schemes is to split the equation in a linear unbounded part that is treated implicitly and a (possibly nonlinear) part treated explicitly, under the condition that the scheme is stable under a step-size restriction that only depends on the Lipschitz condition of the explicit part and preserves the order of convergence of the underlying schemes.
+For IMEX schemes, there is a well-developed theory, covering IMEX multistep schemes~\cite{AscRW95,FraHV96,AkrCM99,HunR07} as well as IMEX Runge--Kutta methods~\cite{AscRS97,Bos07}.
+More recently, an IMEX scheme was proposed that exploits the structure of the second-order system by a combination of the leapfrog method with the \CN method~\cite{HocL21}.
 This scheme will be the basis of our IMEX method for the constrained problem.
-Further, there is the so-called \CN--leapfrog scheme proposed in \cite{LayT12,LayLR16}, which uses the leapfrog method for the first-order system, and is stable only when the explicitly treated part is skew-symmetric.
+Further, there is the so-called \CN--leapfrog scheme proposed in~\cite{LayT12,LayLR16}, which uses the leapfrog method for the first-order system, and is stable only when the explicitly treated part is skew-symmetric.

 In the undamped case $\damp = 0$, also Gautschi-type integrators provide a powerful tool for the time integration of wave-type equations.
 These methods follow the methodology of exponential integrators in the parabolic setting~\cite{HocO10}.
 Hence, the idea is to integrate the linear (stiff) part in an exact manner, which allows large time steps that are not restricted by the frequencies of the differential operator.
 For second-order wave-type systems (without a constraint), Gautschi-type integrators were developed in~\cite{Gau61,HocL99,Gri02}.
 For this, one considers the first-order formulation and applies the variation-of-constants formula.
 The combination of the resulting formula for times $t+\tau$ and $t-\tau$ and an approximation of the integral term by the simplest left/right rectangle rule finally yields an efficient two-step time integration scheme.
 In the same way as exponential integrators rely on an efficient computation of the matrix exponential applied to a vector~\cite{MolV78}, Gautschi-type integrators are based on the cosine of a matrix (applied to a vector).
 Also this can be realized efficiently~\cite{HigA10}, e.g., by using Krylov subspace methods~\cite{EieE06,CorKN24}.